skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Citadel, where none could reach them or put them to use.
 He proclaimed loudly that the riches of the world were hidden within his Citadel for any that had the courage to face him.
-Heroes emerged at the rumor of treasure, and many adventurers traveled to Mar Tesoro to attempt to unseat him.
+Heroes emerged at the rumor of treasure, and many adventurers traveled to Mar Tesaro to attempt to unseat him.
 All were slain and added to his army of Grave Walkers.
 He feared no foe in all the Earth.